ReedTechng/reedtechmaaldeens/README.md

-# maaldeens is a portfolio website designed by Jamaaldeen and developed by your fav dev 😉
+# maaldeens is a portfolio website designed by Jamaaldeen.
+Visit site @ https://jamaaldeen.com/😉